 Criminal background check

 Introduced a few years ago, a criminal background check is again a standard requirement for online teaching and teaching abroad.
 The background check process can be completed in a few different ways depending on the online teaching company you’re working with.

-First, some online teaching companies like VIPKID the actual process for doing a background check is to simply give permission via an online portal for a company to look into your background.
+First, some online teaching companies have streamlined the background check and all you have to do is simply give permission via an online portal for a company to look into your background.
 This involves nothing more complicated than clicking a button, reading through the terms and then accepting the terms.